Woody Point, Queensland

 Along with its neighbouring coastal suburbs on the Redcliffe Peninsula, the suburb is a popular recreational destination within the Brisbane metropolitan area.

 Geography

-Woody Point is at the south-east of the Redcliffe Peninsula, approximately 35.2 km by roadnorth-northeast of Brisbane, the state capital of Queensland, Australia.
+Woody Point is at the south-east of the Redcliffe Peninsula, approximately 35.2 km by road north-northeast of Brisbane, the state capital of Queensland, Australia.

 The suburb is bounded by Moreton Bay to the east, Bramble Bay to the south, roughly by unnamed drain to the west and roughly by King Street to the north.

 There are three headlands along the eastern coast of the suburb.
 At the southern tip is Woody Point (27.2630°S 153.1038°E), also known as Ningeryoun, first marked on a 1840s survey map by James Charles Burnett.
 Further north are: